pipersky/pipersky.github.io/optimize_server_performance/server_performance_project_page.md

-Many companies rely on VMWare NUMA's advanced server platforms to run their business applications.
+Many organizations rely on VMWare NUMA's advanced server platforms to run their business applications.
 Default settings can lead to misconfigurations of the server settings and thus inflated server costs.

-But most companies don't know in advance which misconfigurations will reduce costs enough to justify the time and costs of a fix.
+But most IT/Operations teams don't know in advance which misconfigurations will reduce costs enough to justify the time and costs of a fix.

 ### 1. Hypothesis